FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_intro_ux.md

 ## Post upgrade

-After completing the upgrade procedure, your Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span>, exec scripts are operational.
+After completing the upgrade procedure, your Transfer CFT {{< TransferCFT/componentversion  >}}, exec scripts are operational.
 However, you must rebuild your programs that use C and COBOL APIs and exits.

 After performing an upgrade, all passwords are cyphered using a hard-coded key.
 We recommend that you generate an encryption key as described in [Generate an encryption](https://docs.axway.com/bundle/TransferCFT_38_UsersGuide_allOS_en_HTML5/page/Content/Security/cipher_key.htm).